OAXFoundation/oaxfoundation.github.io/about.markdown

                     <div class="section--title mb-4 mr-2">Blockchain Technology</div>
                     <!-- <div class="line mt-3 mt-lg-4"></div> -->
                 </div>
-                <div class="section--description">From the very beginning of OAX Foundation’s inception, we’ve placed the highest regard to promoting the technology that is required for
-                    digital assets to flourish.
+                <div class="section--description">From the very beginning of OAX Foundation’s inception, we’ve placed the highest regard to promoting the technology that is required for digital assets to flourish.
 While roadmaps and timelines constantly shift, we believe that the work often needs to be offered with transparency, ensuring that it’s being driven in the right direction and with the feedback of the community.
                     <br/>
                     <br/>
-                    Link to our Github to review our open source work that has been done for OAX Layer 2 Protocol (L2X) and the feature development for parachains in the Polkadot Network.</div>
+                    The launch of our latest Notifs app pulls information available from blockchain and in the public domain to consolidate and provide relevant information to your specific portfolio.
+You can also link to our Github page to review the open source work that has been done in the past for OAX Layer 2 Protocol (L2X) and the feature development for parachins in the Polkadot Network.</div>
             </div>
             <div class="col d-flex flex-row justify-content-center align-items-center mt-5 ml-lg-0 text-center text-lg-left">
                 <div><img class="w-75" src="{{ '/assets/about/pillar.1.png' }}" alt="our mission">